sandialabs/pymtensor/README.md

 ```

 PyMTensor requires Python 3.5 or higher, NumPy version 1.6 or greater, and SymPy version 1.7 or greater.
+The optional dependency gmpy2 for SymPy is highly recommended for speed improvements.
 TODO: add Windows installation instructions

 # Quick Start